 Morning activities at Promises Austin prepare you to embark on your day in a healthy frame of mind.
 Daily activities begin at 7:30 am with gentle fitness groups or yoga.
 Afterward, you’ll enjoy a nutritious, energizing breakfast prepared by our professional chef.

 Following your morning meal, you may take part in journaling, meditation, recovery reflections or individual therapy sessions.
 Depending on the day, the rest of the morning is filled with a variety of groups or mindfulness activities.
-Morning groups focus on areas such as trauma resiliency, Integrative Breathwork, relapse prevention, or addiction education.
+Morning groups focus on areas such as trauma resiliency, relapse prevention or addiction education.

 We serve lunch from 12 to 12:30 pm.
-Following lunch, you’ll engage in groups that may include: Integrative Breathwork, 12-step study, Positive Recovery® groups, spirituality activities or therapeutic recreation.
+Following lunch, you’ll engage in groups that may include: 12-step study, DBT groups, Smart Recovery groups, spirituality activities or therapeutic recreation.
 During the late afternoon you’ll attend individual therapy or engage in self-care activities like therapeutic massage, yoga, meditation class or time with a personal trainer.

 At 5 pm, you’ll enjoy a nutritious dinner with other clients in treatment.
 After the evening meal, you’ll participate in 12-step support groups.
 Sometimes these will be on campus, other times we will attend a 12-step meeting in the local community.
 Every night at 8:30 pm we hold a gratitude group.
 You’ll have some personal time following group before retiring at 11 pm.